 Sports Medicine Courses for Athletic Trainers, Physical Therapists, and Other Orthopaedic Professionals

-The Foundation for Orthopaedic Research and Education (FORE) provides sports medicine courses each year.
-Specially designed for athletic trainers, physical therapists, exercise physiologists, team surgeons and physicians, and other orthopaedic healthcare professionals, these conferences highlight the latest advances in the field of orthopaedic sports medicine.
+Each year, the Foundation for Orthopaedic Research and Education (FORE) provides sports medicine courses that assist athletic trainers, physical therapists, exercise physiologists, team surgeons and physicians, and other orthopaedic healthcare professionals understand latest advances in the field.

 What to Expect When You Attend a FORE Sports Medicine Conference